Skip to content Back to Top

 (907) 456-6212

-The Literacy Council of Alaska program offers a variety of services including English language learner, high school completion, tutoring, and ABE testing.
-The program also provides occupational skills training, work experience, support services and employment placement.
-This program is a best fit for youth needing assistance to graduate high school, gain employment experience, and acquire skills towards a career pathway.
+The Literacy Council of Alaska program provides services such as English language learning, high school completion, tutoring, and ABE testing, along with occupational skills training, work experience, supportive services, and job placement.
+It is well-suited for youth who need help completing high school, gaining work experience, and building skills for a career pathway.

 Nine Star Enterprises